-- 8 Android phones, version 2.1 or higher, for monitoring & evaluation surveys in rural areas
+- An Android phone, version 2.1 or higher, for monitoring & evaluation surveys in rural areas

-- 5 digital cameras (5MP+) to document project construction
+- A digital camera (5MP+) to document project construction

-- 5 laptops for Nicaraguan staff (desktops are welcome, but are harder to transport)
+- A laptop for Nicaraguan staff (desktops are welcome, but are harder to transport)

 - Working UPS/stabilizers